rashedmakkouk/eslint-config/README.md

-# org / eslint-config
+# rashedmakkouk / eslint-config

 # Documentation

-Package includes all implemenations and linting rules to provide a standardized coding experience across projects and packages.
+Package includes opinionated implemenations and linting rules to provide a standardized coding experience across projects and packages.

 Following is the list of tools used to apply linting rules or serve as a source